Screams Without Words: Contributor boycott

-In October 2025, over 300 contributors to The New York Times announced a boycott of the newspaper’s opinion section, citing concerns over its coverage of the Gaza war and specifically calling for the retraction of the 2024 investigative report 'Screams Without Words.'
-The open letter signed by the contributors stated that the report had been “debunked,” arguing that it relied heavily on unnamed sources, contained unverifiable stories, and included contradictory statements from some of the family members of alleged victims.
-The signatories likened the controversy surrounding the report to the Times 2004 misreporting on Iraq’s alleged weapons of mass destruction, suggesting a pattern of publishing unverified claims that support U.S. and Israeli government narratives.
+In October 2025, over 300 contributors to The New York Times announced a boycott of the newspaper's opinion section, citing concerns over its coverage of the Gaza war and specifically calling for the retraction of the 2024 investigative report 'Screams Without Words.'
+The open letter signed by the contributors stated that the report had been "debunked," arguing that it relied heavily on unnamed sources, contained unverifiable stories, and included contradictory statements from some of the family members of alleged victims.
+The signatories likened the controversy surrounding the report to the Times 2004 misreporting on Iraq's alleged weapons of mass destruction, suggesting a pattern of publishing unverified claims that support U.S. and Israeli government narratives.
 The boycott letter accompanying these demands also urged The New York Times editorial board to adopt new standards for covering Israel and Palestine and to use its influence to call for an American arms embargo on Israel, asserting that such action was necessary to bring about a lasting ceasefire.

+Allegations of double standards

+Nicholas Kristof's May 2026 op-ed "The Silence That Meets the Rape of Palestinians" questioned the disparity in responses to allegations of sexual violence in the Gaza war, writing that sexual and gender-based violence against Palestinians has not received the same concern as sexual and gender-based violence in the October 7 attacks.
+Al Jazeera English also reported on allegations of a double standard with regard to coverage of the Israeli–Palestinian conflict in The New York Times that gives "more credence to allegations of sexual abuse by Palestinian groups than to allegations made by Palestinians", citing critics questioning why Kristof's article was published in the opinion section when "Screams Without Words" was published as news.